grzegorz2047/grzegorz2047.github.com/_posts/2017-02-13-strategy-pattern.md

 }
 {% endhighlight %}

-What if we want to implement discounts for 10 or even more types of people?
+What if we want to implement discounts for 10 or even more types of people?<br/>
-Then, in this case, we add more if's!
+Then, in this case, we add more if's!<br/>
-Well, that would work, but it's not really good idea.
+Well, that would work, but it's not really good idea.<br/>
-So in this case, we can use Strategy pattern.
+So in this case, we can use Strategy pattern.<br/>
-So basically we will provide for our Product Discount interface, so when we will be computing discount, we simply give specific algorithm, which gives us appropriate discount.
+So basically we will provide for our Product Discount interface, so when we will be computing<br/>
+discount, we simply give specific algorithm, which gives us appropriate discount.<br/>
-To do this, let's create an interface called Discount:
+To do this, let's create an interface called Discount:<br/>

 {% highlight java %}
 public interface Discount {